ircv3/ircv3-specifications/extensions/message-tags.md

 #### `CLIENTTAGDENY` examples

-An example where all client-only tags are allowed (ommiting the token entirely is recommended instead)
+An example where all client-only tags are allowed (omitting the token entirely is recommended instead)

     CLIENTTAGDENY=